 - The line with the date can be hidden, see above.
 The GC code and of course the counter status are always displayed.

-- The script only accepts GC codes that begin with “GC” (for Geocaching.com listings), “TB” (for Geocaching.com trackables), “PR” (for Geocaching.com users, for the profile page, see here at the bottom) and “OC” (OpenCaching) and are alphanumeric.
+- The script only accepts GC codes that begin with “GC” (for Geocaching.com listings), “TB” (for Geocaching.com trackables), “PR” (for Geocaching.com users, for the profile page, see here at the bottom, you can get your own PR code this way) and “OC” (OpenCaching) and are alphanumeric.

 - If a GC code exists in the database, the counter is incremented by 1 with each hit.